How to Use Batch Inference

 Only text prompts for OpenAI and Anthropic commercial models are supported for batch inference.

-Use Batch Inferencing Using the API
+Use the Batch Inference API

 Batch inference follows a three-step asynchronous pattern.
-First, prepare and submit your input file, and create the batch job.
+First, prepare and submit your input file and create the batch job.
 Then, poll the job for results.
 When the job completes, download the results.

 Prepare Your Input File